Our Lady Help of Christians

 Gaul Street and Allegheny Avenue, in Port Richmond.

-In rare cases, though, they maintain their designation despite now having nothing to do with the founding ethnic group.
-That’s the case with the German OLHC.
 I’m sure there are probably people of German descent in and around Port Richmond, but this parish no longer offers any masses or services in that language.
 It’s pretty well Americanized, and the only clues to its past are the German stations of the cross.

 Semantics aside, OLHC is a very lovely parish.
 It’s not particularly big, but it’s decked out in a white, black and tan gingerbread exterior that is quite possibly the prettiest we have seen.
 Inside, we get a pastel-flavored Gothic experience, with mulicolored ribbed vaults and pointed arches.
 The décor is further fleshed out with colored statues and an elaborate wood-carved balcony.
 Oh, and true to Gothic design, OLHC has huge and beautiful stained glass windows.